Goal: To STOP work-related musculoskeletal disorders (WRMSD)

 - WRMSD’s cost employers $120 billion each year in direct and indirect costs.

-Each day, millions of patients worldwide undergo diagnostic medical ultrasound examinations.
+Stopping WRMSD injuries is an industry-wide challenge that needs industry-wide action.
+A pioneering alliance of leading ultrasound organizations worldwide undergo diagnostic medical ultrasound examinations.
 Now, imagine caring for these patients while you are in pain.
 For many sonographers, physicians, and other medical professionals performing ultrasound examinations, pain from work-related musculoskeletal disorders (WRMSD) is a reality that limits their ability to live productive lives.

-This study is being conducted by Dr. Kevin Evans at The Ohio State University in conjunction with the WRMSD Grand Challenge.
-This research seeks to gather longitudinal data from a large cohort of physicians, sonographers, and vascular technologists to improve the understanding of health (wellness) of ultrasound users.
-The WRMSD Grand Challenge believes that the study will yield important information about risk of longitudinal progression of work-related musculoskeletal injuries in sonography users, as well as other factors that affect well-being.
-If you have questions about the survey, please email: firstname.lastname@example.org.
+This study is being conducted by The Ohio State University in conjunction with the WRMSD Grand Challenge and seeks to gather longitudinal data from a large cohort of physicians, sonographers, and vascular technologists to improve the understanding of health (wellness) of ultrasound users..

-- 2020 WRMSD Grand Challenge Virtual Solution Hack-a-Thon
+- 2020 WRMSD Grand Challenge Virtual Student Solution Hack-a-Thon

 - 1st WRMSD Grand Challenge Design Summit- Sept 2019